General Information

 Here are a few other things it will be helpful to know:

-- By law, the Family Law Handbook must be read before you get a marriage license.
-It is available for viewing on this page.
+• By law, the Family Law Handbook must be read before you get a marriage license.
+It is available for viewing at the bottom of this page.

 Fees